STLCCP: Efficient Convex Optimization-based Framework for Signal Temporal Logic Specifications: Robustness Decomposition

-\textbf{(ii. min)} For constraints of the forms \eqref{eq:max_trans3} or \eqref{eq:mellowmin}, we check whether each argument of the $\min$ of the left-hand side is a predicate or not, as the explanation of the case \textbf{(i. min)}.
-We then replace arguments that are not a predicate with variables depending on whether the outermost operators of those arguments are $\max$ or $\min$, which will be described in \textbf{(ii. min-max)} and \textbf{(ii. min-min)} respectively.
-Each procedure is the same as \textbf{(i. min-max)} and \textbf{(i. min-min)} respectively except for one difference in the following \textbf{(ii. min-max)}.
+\textbf{(ii. min)} For constraints of the form~\eqref{eq:mellowmin}, we check whether each argument of the~$\min$ of the left-hand side is a predicate function or not.
+We then replace arguments that are not a predicate function, say~$\rho_{\text{rev}}^{\Psi_i^{(1)}}$, by a variable~$s_{\text{new}}\in\mathbb{R}$ as